Newex/SolidNetsEasyClient/README.md

 - [x] Add unit tests
 - [x] Add easy to use configuration for handling API keys and other client settings
 - [x] Add example site
+- [ ] Proof read README
+- [ ] Add options section that explains each option
+- [ ] Add Nets Terminology for vocabulary such as: Payment, checkout, charge...